-Chair: Robert Hirschler (Hungary and Brazil), Co-Chiar: Maggie Maggio (USA)
+Chair: Robert Hirschler (Hungary and Brazil), Co-Chair: Maggie Maggio (USA)

 This study group is an international network of scientists, teachers within the field of color (color theory, color design, color psychology, etc.), and other professionals like designers and architects with a specific interest in color education.
 Aims: exchange of knowledge and experiences among its members; stimulation of teaching and research; to inform about coming congresses, seminars, workshops and exhibitions which might be of interest; to share news from congresses, seminars, workshops, publications and exhibitions.
 Robert has been the chair of this study group since 2010.
 The next SGCE meeting will be held in Boston, at the Munsell Centennial on the 15th June, 2018.

 This study group was founded in 1978.
 Past chairs include:

 STUDY GROUP ON ENVIRONMENTAL COLOR DESIGN (ECD)

 Chair: Verena M. Schindler (Switzerland), Co-Chair: Yulia A. Griber (Russia)

 This study group was founded1982.
 Past chairs include: